Matrix Organizational Structure in Project Management– A Complete Guide With Examples

 • Retention of teams:

-As we mentioned above, specialists enjoy working together and this helps make projects successful.
-When this is the case, the team is likely to stay together for future projects, saving the company time and money in recruiting new personnel and rearranging teams.
+As mentioned above, specialists enjoy working together, which helps make projects successful.
+When this happens, the team will likely stay together for future projects, saving the company time and money in recruiting new personnel and rearranging teams.

 • Training for project managers:

 In a matrix organization, project managers are in an ideal position to increase their project management skills.
-This is a result of project managers being given many responsibilities in many areas.
+This is because they are given many responsibilities in many areas.

 What are the disadvantages of the matrix structure?

-Although the matrix structure can be an ideal solution, there are definite disadvantages that can make it an unideal solution for certain companies.
+Although the matrix structure can be an ideal solution, definite disadvantages can make it an unideal solution for certain companies.
 After listing the possible problems that can arise with the matrix structure, we’ll discuss some solutions to these problems.

 • Complexity:

-Perhaps the number one issue with the matrix organizational structure is the complex nature of having more than one boss per project.
+In a matrix organizational structure, the number one issue is perhaps the complex nature of having more than one boss per project.
 Having to report to multiple managers can make things complicated for team members and disrupt the flow of information.

 • Friction between managers: